kedwards/k8s-mastery/sa-webapp/README.md

 ## Building the container

-` docker build -t sentiment-analysis-web-app . `
+` docker build -t ${DOCKER_USER_ID}/sentiment-analysis-web-app:v1.0.0 . `

 ## Running the container

 ###  Container IP

-To forward messages to the sa-logic container we need to get its IP.
+the webapp is required to forward messages to the sa-logic container, for this we need to get the IP of the sa-logic container.
 To do so execute:

 ` docker container list `